All Episodes

 Sanitation experts have called for the end of the flushing toilet to save water and to provide fertilizer for crops.

-They may not get it before the end of the year, but they're gonna get it after Obama's inaugurated.
+They may not get it before the end of the year, but they're going to get it after Obama's inaugurated.

-And look at what they're gonna have to do to get it.
+And look at what they're going to have to do to get it.

-They're gonna have to turn over basically the design and production of their automobiles to the Sierra Club.
+They're going to have to turn over basically the design and production of their automobiles to the Sierra Club.

-Gonna have to make all these cars that nobody wants.
+Gonna have to make all these cars that nobody wants, all these environmentally friendly cars.

-Because the government takes over things during an ar during a recession or in the midst of one.
+What happens anytime you have a recession, that's when liberalism prospers, because the government takes over things during a recession or in the midst of one.

-Investors business daily makes that point that the environmentalists are the ones that are happy as clams today with the recession because every solution that is being offered to problems we have, they're having input in terms of how the solution to whatever problem must be, be it mortgages, be it uh be it the auto industry or what have you.
+Investors Business Daily makes that point that the environmentalists are the ones that are happy as clams today with the recession because every solution that is being offered to problems we have, they're having input in terms of how the solution to whatever problem must be, be it mortgages, be it the auto industry or what have you.

 So here you come with World Toilet Day in the midst of all this.